muhammedjamsheer/Angular/Basics.md

 examples of one way data bindings are
 1. __Interpolation__    - Interpolation uses the double curly braces expression {{}} to display  data from the component class to the template.
 2. __Property Binding__ - In Property binding we can bind data from component class to the the DOM properties of an HTML element.Property binding uses the square brackets [ ] syntax.
-3. __Event Binding__ Data flows from the DOM to the component.When a DOM event occurs such as click etc.
+3. __Event Binding__ Data flows from the DOM to the component.When a DOM event occurs such as click, hover etc.

  In  __Two way data binding__ Data flows both ways ie, changes made in the HTML template is automatically reflect in the component class and vice versa.